 The really odd thing is that if this property is to be used as part of the Main Lodge exchange, the Mountain really shouldn’t care what the appraised value is—they simply need to build an account of property valuations to trade dollar-for-dollar for the valuation of the Main Lodge property.
 And as Rusty has stated, returning the environmentally sensitive Cunningham property to public ownership “puts him in the good graces of the environmentalists”.
 I’m sure he hopes those “good graces” will garner him support from the environmentalists for the Main Lodge development plan.

 So instead of the parties encouraging a new and fair appraisal process to establish a modern valuation, the Forest Service has folded their arms and is sticking to their very antiquated appraisal.
-And Cunningham gets letters from the Mono Lake Committee’s high powered San Francisco attorney’s threatening civil actions if he proceeds with a development plan (that can perfect his true valuation).
-And the Mono Lake Committee and the Forest Service continue to exert that the Mono Basin Scenic guidelines supercede Mono County planning regulations even though a variety of legal opinions (including the Office of General Counsel for the Forest Service and the Mono County Counsel) refute that.
+And Cunningham gets letters from the Mono Lake Committee’s high-powered San Francisco attorney’s threatening civil actions if he proceeds with a development plan (that can perfect his true valuation).
+And the Mono Lake Committee and the Forest Service continue to exert that the Mono Basin Scenic guidelines supersede Mono County planning regulations even though a variety of legal opinions (including the Office of General Counsel for the Forest Service and the Mono County Counsel) refute that.
 And the Ski Area even promises to strongly oppose Cunningham’s development plans if he moves forward.